When to plant Freesia in Pinal County, AZ

-Spring Freesia in Pinal County County goes in mid-spring–late spring, once nighttime temps stop dipping near freezing.
+Spring Freesia in Pinal County goes in mid-spring–late spring, once nighttime temps stop dipping near freezing.
 A second sowing from October 16 to October 30 extends the harvest into fall.

-When to Plant Freesia in Pinal County
+When to Plant Freesia in Pinal County, AZ

 Freesias (Freesia spp.) are prized above almost all other cut flowers for their intense, sweet fragrance — a single stem can fill a room.
 Slender, arching stems carry one-sided sprays of funnel-shaped flowers in white, yellow, pink, orange, red, purple, and lavender.
 Native to South Africa's Cape region, freesias thrive in cool, mild weather and go dormant in summer heat, making them ideal for mild-winter climates where they bloom in late winter through spring.
 The 'Marilyn', 'Blue Heaven', and 'Yellow Rivers' cultivars are staples of the commercial cut flower trade.